phoe/petri/README.md

 The input hash table is fresh may freely be mutated by the callback.

 `PETRI` pre-creates the keys in output hash table, so the callback is allowed to access the keys of that hash table in order to determine how to behave.
+In particular, the callback is allowed to do nothing in order to be considered valid.

 `PETRI` solves the nondeterminism of Petri nets by means of random selection.
 Each time the code searches for an available transition, all transitions are